dsc-metu/Motivational-App/README.md

   - Image
   - Asset Image

-  And how to add app icons.
+  and how to add app icons.

 ## Resource for the App Icon